Paper, paper, everywhere!

 - Do I need to save every paper that my child brings home, or just 10 favorites a year?

-- Do I want to take the time to get off junk mailing lists?
+- Do I want to take the time to stop junk-mail?